quetzin/MedicineMemory/README.md

 Navigate to MedicineMemory/MedicineMemory/MedicineMemoryApp.swift

-Once MedicineMemoryApp.swift click the run button.
+Once MedicineMemoryApp.swift is open click on the run button.

 Clicking run will automatically buid the project and run it on Xcode's built in iPhone simulator.